Cheems: Memes

-Cheems portrayed at an LGBT march in Wrocław, Poland.
-Note that równość (equality) is spelt rómwność, roughly equivalent to "emquality".

 Balltze appears as the Internet meme character Cheems, whose name comes from his taste for "cheemsburgers" [sic].
 The character adds the letter "m" into words as he speaks.
 The meme was first posted to the r/dogelore subreddit on Reddit in June 2019.
 The image used for the meme was uploaded originally on Balltze's Instagram account on 4 September 2017, and shows him sitting on the floor.

 Cheems also features in the "Swole Doge vs Cheems" meme in which a muscular version of Doge represents something considered better in the past, and Cheems represents its current, lesser state.
 The meme became viral in mid-2020, during the COVID-19 pandemic.
 In another meme format, Godzilla and King Kong represent two competing concepts, while Cheems armed with a baseball bat is the winning third concept, chasing the other two away.

 In 2020, another meme circulated, in which Cheems hits another dog with a baseball bat causing the onomatopoeia "bonk", while saying "go to horny jail"; the meme is posted in response to sexually suggestive messages.
 The Guardian journalist Caleb Quinley noted this image in protests against the 2021 Myanmar coup d'état.
 Cheems appeared in several other memes in the Spanish-speaking world, including saying "no puede ser" ("It cannot be") and "me da amsiedad" ("It gives me amxiety" [sic]).
 In 2021, Spain's public broadcaster RTVE wrote "What is clear is that a meme is worth more than a thousand words and Cheems and Doge now form part of Internet popular culture, reinventing themselves constantly to brighten our days or put us in our places".
 Balltze's owner Kathy's favourite Cheems meme was one in Spanish, in which he takes a bath and says "Could you carry on scrolling?
 It's just that I'm taking a bamth [sic]".

 Kathy initially did not understand the Cheems memes for their absurdist nature.
 She later signed deals with a management company and an American toy company, as well as making T-shirts which benefitted local canine charities.

 Balltze inspired the Cheems (CHEEMS) cryptocurrency as well as a number of "wannabe dog-themed coins" competing against Dogecoin and the Shiba Inu cryptocurrency according to Parth Dubey of the International Business Times.

+In August 2024, the Museo de Cheems (Cheems Museum) opened in Mexico City, exhibiting paintings depicting Cheems in contexts related to art and literature.